-To comprehensively monitor safety of marketed medical products, Sentinel investigations focus on both signal identification, which is intended to generate hypotheses regarding unsuspected adverse events, as well as signal refinement and evaluation, which is intended to test previously generated hypotheses and identify susceptible populations.1 As regulatory decisions are predicated on inferring causal relations between a medical product exposure and adverse outcomes, a causal analysis framework fitting non-randomized treatment allocation and secondary data is needed.2 Even for signal identification based on data mining methods, attention to principles including clearly established temporality of confounder assessment preceding exposure followed by outcome surveillance, paired with analytic strategies that reduce confounding, is required to limit the number of spurious signals.3-5 For signal refinement and evaluation, in addition to these important principles, further considerations include explicitly specifying comparison groups, study populations, and specific outcome definitions ideally contemplated in a hypothetical 'target' trial which investigators then emulate in the secondary data of Sentinel.^{6,7} Analyses further should be accompanied by robustness evaluations to address the consistency of evidence with respect to alternative investigator decisions in study design, analysis, or variable measurement.
+Figure 1.
+Conceptual overview of integration of claims data and electronic health records in Sentinel adverse events, as well as signal refinement and evaluation, which is intended to test previously generated hypotheses and identify susceptible populations.1 As regulatory decisions are predicated on inferring causal relations between a medical product exposure and adverse outcomes, a causal analysis framework fitting non-randomized treatment allocation and secondary data is needed.2 Even for signal identification based on data mining methods, attention to principles including clearly established temporality of confounder assessment preceding exposure followed by outcome surveillance, paired with analytic strategies that reduce confounding, is required to limit the number of spurious signals.3-5 For signal refinement and evaluation, in addition to these important principles, further considerations include explicitly specifying comparison groups, study populations, and specific outcome definitions ideally contemplated in a hypothetical 'target' trial which investigators then emulate in the secondary data of Sentinel.^{6,7} Analyses further should be accompanied by robustness evaluations to address the consistency of evidence with respect to alternative investigator decisions in study design, analysis, or variable measurement.
 To clarify challenges in developing and applying causal methods that leverage both claims and EHR data sources, the Sentinel Innovation Center will develop a causal analysis framework proposing a stepwise process that systematically considers key choices with respect to design and analysis that influence the validity of studies conducted with non-randomized data.
 A standardized "industrial" process that will be outlined in this framework will serve as a valuable tool to inform the conduct and assessment of the quality of non-randomized studies of drug-outcome evaluation.